GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_mdg_aa_ex_7.md

      `CRM_warehouse_isochrones_style.qml`
    - Click `Open`, then `Apply` and `OK`

-## 3. Visualizing Health Post Reachability from CRM Warehouses
+## 3. Visualizing Health Post Reachability from CRM Warehouses <a id="3-visualizing-health-post-reachability-from-crm-warehouses"></a>

 Aina needs to identify which health posts can be reached by road from three key CRM warehouses (Antananarivo, Maroantsetra, and Tolanaro) **within 10 hours of travel time**.
 She will do this manually by combining the 10-hour isochrones from these warehouses and comparing them to the national health post dataset.
 1. **Merge the Isochrone Layers from the Three Warehouses**